WaChat to PDF

 Redacting Third-Party Information

-Employment tribunal proceedings may involve messages that reference third parties - colleagues, clients, or former employees who are not party to the dispute.
-Depending on the sensitivity of the information, you may need to redact names or contact details that are irrelevant to the claim before submitting the evidence.
+Tribunal proceedings may involve messages that reference third parties — colleagues, clients, or former employees who are not party to the dispute.
+You may need to redact names or contact details that are irrelevant to the claim.
 Your solicitor can advise on what redaction is appropriate.
-WaChat to PDF includes automatic PII redaction on the pro plan, which can be used selectively.
+WaChat to PDF includes automatic PII redaction on the pro plan.

 Preserving Evidence Promptly

 WhatsApp messages can be deleted at any time.
-If you are in dispute with an employer or former employer, preserve all relevant WhatsApp evidence immediately - before any formal proceedings are announced.
-Once litigation is anticipated, both parties come under a legal duty to preserve relevant evidence.
-Preserving your own evidence immediately avoids any argument that it was created or modified after the fact.
+If you are in a dispute with an employer, preserve all relevant evidence immediately — before any formal proceedings are announced.
+Once litigation is anticipated, both parties have a legal duty to preserve relevant evidence.
+Preserve your evidence now to avoid any argument that it was created or modified after the fact.

 Personal vs. Work Devices

-Messages sent on a personal device are generally within the employee's right to preserve and produce.
-Messages on a company-issued device may be subject to the employer's data policies.
-If the relevant messages are on a work device, consult your solicitor before exporting them - there may be procedural steps required.
-Either way, your solicitor can seek disclosure of messages held by the employer through the tribunal's disclosure process.
+Messages on a personal device are generally within the employee's right to preserve and produce.
+Messages on a company device may be subject to the employer's data policies.
+If the relevant messages are on a work device, consult your solicitor before exporting them.
+Your solicitor can also seek disclosure of messages held by the employer through the tribunal's disclosure process.

 Convert your WhatsApp export into a tribunal-ready PDF evidence bundle.
 WaChat to PDF creates properly formatted documents with SHA-256 hashes, Bates page numbers, and optional PII redaction.